tbroadley/spellchecker-cli/README.md

 ### Built-in dictionaries

-The `dictionaries` subfolder contains basic dictionaries for Next.js and React projects created using `create-next-app` and `create-react-app` respectively.
+The `dictionaries` subfolder contains basic dictionaries for Next.js and React projects in addition to a basic dictionary of general software terms created using `create-next-app` and `create-react-app` respectively.
 You can provide them as arguments to the `spellchecker` command:

 ```shell
 spellchecker --dictionaries node_modules/spellchecker/dictionaries/nextjs.txt --files ...